CI integration

 git worktree add /tmp/base "$BASE"

-bca --paths /tmp/base check \
+bca check --paths /tmp/base \

---output-format checkstyle \
+--report-format checkstyle \

 --output /tmp/base.xml \